 2. S.H.I.E.L.D Helicarrier

-Nick Fury and the Agents of S.H.I.E.L.D. need you … to painstakingly build them a nearly 3,000-piece flying command center with four turbine engines, a runway and some ships to land on it.
+Nick Fury and the Agents of S.H.I.E.L.D. need your kid (with your help, no doubt) … to painstakingly build them a nearly 3,000-piece flying command center with four turbine engines, a runway and some ships to land on it.

 Number of Pieces: 2,996

 This beauty isn’t from any particular franchise, but that doesn’t make it any less impressive — a giant 4,124-piece working rollercoaster for the citizens of LEGO-ville to blow off steam when they’re not busy mining bricks so that the Giant People can build that Colosseum.

 4. Millennium Falcon

 LEGO has released a couple of Millennium Falcon sets, but this one is the heavy-duty, serious-business one.
 Clocking in at over 7,500 pieces, this bad boy has removable hull panels, an openable cockpit, and plenty of bells and whistles to keep builders occupied for hours on end.